AshtonKem/AshtonKem.github.io/source/_posts/2013-10-25-time-attention-and-pairing.markdown

 role is not being fulfilled.
 The non-driving member can't goof off on Reddit or Wikipedia for the sake of "research" because it will prevent the driving member from working.
 And the driving member can't slow down too much without the other member taking over typing from them.
+This helps ensure that the pair produces better code faster.

+I'm not sure if the creators of pair programming are familiar with Merlin's model of work, but accidentally or not they've made it much easier for programmers to follow his advice.
+I'd recommend any company to give pairing a try and see what it does for the quality and quantity of work that their teams produce.